An Introduction to Speaking

 Split-word technique

-Sections of the class are given different parts of a word or a sentence to produce.
-The instructor conducts the production by pointing to the different sections of the class.
+of a word or a sentence to produce.
+The instructor conducts the production by

 Competition

-The class is split up to see which group(s) can produce the word, phrase or statement clearer or louder.
+The class is split up to see which group(s) can

 Volume

-The teacher says "louder" or "softer."
-Students must be able to repeat a given word, phrase, or sentence properly.
+"softer."
+Students must be able to repeat a given word, phrase, or

 Buildup technique

-First, an individual repeats a given word, phrase, or sentence followed one small group, then another, and another until the entire class has repeated the item together.
+phrase, or sentence followed one small group, then another, and another until

 Dialogues